Skip to content

 vi-VN-NamMinhNeural

-Need to install openai library pip install openai
+You need to install the openai library pip install openai

 from openai import OpenAI